rogueathletic/bamazon/README.md

 INSERT INTO Products (ID, productName, departmentName, price, stockQuantity) VALUES ('014', 'Specialized 1.5 knee warmers', 'Accessories', 20.00, 12);
 ```
+Where the code above is formatted in a way for e to bulk upload.
+The table below is an end users outout
 <table>
 <tbody>
 <tr>